 One way to reduce the storage requirement is to do the computation in such a way that the full graph is never actually generated.
-The observation that makes this possible is the following: since the graph is undirected, it is the case that when we reach a node that has been reached before (a marked node in the above algorithm), that node is either on the c-list, or it was on the c-list at the previous phase.
-(We cannot otherwise reach a previously marked node, since such a path would have been traversed immediately after that node was first detected.)
+The observation that makes this possible is the following: since the graph is undirected it is the case that when we reach a node that has been reached before (a marked node in the above algorithm), that node is either on the c-list, or it was on the c-list at the previous phase.
 Thus, if we keep the old c-list around (we call it the o-list), then we can determine if the newly reached node was "marked" simply by determining if it is in the c-list or o-list.
 The o-list is effectively a boundary that forces the search to go in the right direction.